 SMCS occurs more often in patients younger than 35 years.
 The highest incidence is seen in young men, particularly after fractures of the tibial diaphysis and distal radius.
 Crush injuries among civilians occur most often due to falls, including 50% to 60% of lower extremity injuries and 30% of upper extremity injuries; industrial or work-related accidents, up to 20% of upper extremity injuries; or motor vehicle crashes.
 Military personnel most commonly suffer crush injuries from explosions (81%) or gunshot wounds (17%).

 SMCS occurs when tissue fluid pressure exceeds capillary perfusion pressure to the muscle and nerves within a compartment.
 The muscle fascia and other connective tissues are inelastic.
 As the pressure builds, the venous return eventually is halted which results in transudation of fluid.
 This sets off a cascade of events, leading to an edema-hypoxia cycle.
-Once edema is severe enough to cause hypoxia, adhesion molecules are activated, leading to attachment of neutrophils, a release of reactive oxygen species, and severe vasoconstriction.
+Once edema is severe enough to cause hypoxia, adhesion molecules are activated, leading to the attachment of neutrophils, a release of reactive oxygen species, and severe vasoconstriction.
 This process constitutes reperfusion injury and is the basis behind the no-reflow phenomenon.
 It is estimated muscle necrosis starts to occur within 2 hours of injury in as many as 35% of patients.